 With our Bachelor’s/Master’s Degrees Accelerated Program you may be eligible to complete both the bachelor's degree and master's degree in as few as five years.
 The use of dual credit-courses that can be used toward both degrees enables acceleration of the program, reducing the total enrollment of the student by one semester.
 Find out if you have what it takes by exploring the admission criteria and additional requirements for the accelerated program.

 How can I apply?

 Prospective undergraduate students must apply for admissions to the University.
 Once

 accepted to USC you can choose any major you want, including Biomedical Engineering.

-Visit our Admissions page for information on applying to USC.
+Visit our Admissions page for information on how to apply to USC.

-Please note that Calculus I (MATH 141 or equivalent) readiness (Pre-Calculus Math Placement Test score of 19 or higher) is strongly encouraged for all students entering the Biomedical Engineering Program since MATH 141 is a required pre- or corequisite for some of our freshman engineering courses.
+Please note that Calculus I (MATH 141) readiness (Pre-Calculus Math Placement Test score of 19 or higher) is strongly encouraged for all students entering the Biomedical Engineering Program since MATH 141 is a required pre- or corequisite for some of our freshman engineering courses.
 You can find more information about the Math Placement Test here.